kubevirt/community/design-proposals/VM-cloning.md

 # Overview
-VM Cloning is the action of creating a new VM from an existing one that has the exact same setting.
+VM Cloning is the action of creating a new VM from an existing one that has the exact same settings.
 This includes VM disks, network definition, CPU topology and so on.

 ## Motivation